 Wet weather can cause soil to become waterlogged.
 The spaces usually filled with air are replaced with water, causing compacted soil.
-As a result, less air means less nutrients can get to the soil which can cause rotten roots and limp leaves.
+As a result, less air means less nutrients can get to the soil.
+Which, then can cause rotten roots and limp leaves.
 To reduce this, try to avoid walking on your soil wherever possible and use a hand fork to loosen the soil in borders and pots.
 You may also want aerate your lawn using a lawn aerator, large digging fork or scarifying rake.
 Read our handy guide on how to improve your soil to learn how to add some necessary nutrients in before sowing seeds or planting flowers.

 Deal with weeds and moss